muriloloffi/innova-connect-avaliacao/README.md

 ## API architecture
-Clean/MVC with a service layer between the model and the controller
+[en] "Clean" MVC with a service layer between the model and the controller.

+[pt-br] MVC "limpo" com uma camada de serviços entre o model e o controller.

 ## API data validation and sanitization
 [en] To avoid the intentional storage of potentially harmful data and incorrect